top of page

 If Siobhan sees more than one animal in the same location such charges will be split evenly between the animals.

-The travel charge will be waived if Siobhan sees three or more animals at one location.
+The travel charge may be waived if Siobhan sees three or more animals at one location.

 Logos 3.jpg